groupdock/capre/README.md

 ## Capre Slave

-Slaves keep track of what position an external application is up to in the sync process.
+Slaves know what point an external application is up to in the sync process.
 Slaves and Masters exist on the same machine.

 ```js
 // create a capre 'slave', passing the capre master to slave to